 hroughout its history, the College of Arts and Sciences has held that its central purpose is to provide students with a sound liberal education.
-Congruent with this central purpose, the College seeks to instill in students at all levels the spirit of reasoned inquiry and habits of intellectual discipline which are required for the critical thinking expected of free men and women.
-The College further seeks to acquaint students with their intellectual, cultural, and aesthetic heritage, and to provide them with the skills necessary to cope with the complex human, societal, and technological problems of modern society.
-Finally, the College seeks to prepare students for direct entry into rewarding careers in a variety of fields and for advanced study that may be prerequisite to other opportunities.
-These objectives of a liberal education are achieved through the courses of instruction which comprise the undergraduate curricula of the College.
-These curricula, through satisfaction of the major requirement, allow the student to attain baccalaureate level mastery of a specific discipline or an approved interdisciplinary program.
-As well, through satisfaction of the distribution requirement, students acquaint themselves with the diversity of approaches whereby people have come to understand themselves and their environment.
+Congruent with this central purpose, the College seeks to instill in students a spirit of reasoned inquiry and those habits of intellectual discipline which are required for the critical thinking expected of free men and women.
+The College further seeks to acquaint students with their intellectual, cultural, and aesthetic heritage, and to provide them the skills necessary to cope with the complex human, societal, and technological problems of modern society.
+Finally, the College seeks to prepare students for entry into rewarding careers in a variety of fields and for advanced study that may be prerequisite to other opportunities.
+These objectives of a liberal education are achieved through the courses of instruction which form the undergraduate curricula of the College.
+Through satisfaction of the general and distributive requirements, students acquaint themselves with the diversity of approaches whereby people have come to understand themselves and their environment.
+As well, through satisfaction of the major and minor requirements, students can attain baccalaureate level mastery of a particular discipline or interdisciplinary area and significant depth of study in a second discipline or interdisciplinary area.